Wondering what medications cause hair loss? Here are 10 of the main medications that can cause temporary or permanent

-- Antibiotics and Antifungals: One of the hidden dangers of antibiotic use is hair loss.
-Antibiotics are known to reduce hemoglobin and Vitamin B levels, sometimes making hair fall out faster.
+2.)
+Antibiotics and Antifungals: Antibiotics are known to reduce hemoglobin and Vitamin B levels, which can sometimes make hair fall out faster.
 Hemoglobin is a protein found in red blood cells responsible for transporting oxygen from the lungs to the body’s tissues and carbon dioxide from the tissues to the lungs.
-Hemoglobin and Myoglobin are also important for storing iron.
-Decreased hemoglobin leads to iron deficiency, which in turn causes hair to become brittle, dry and even fall out.
-Vitamin B and B-Complex Vitamins (including B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B7 (biotin), B9 (folic acid), and B12 (Cobalamin)) are very important for maintaining healthy hair growth, thickness and shine.
+Hemoglobin and myoglobin are also important for storing iron.
+Decreased hemoglobin leads to iron deficiency, which in turn causes hair to become brittle or dry, or even to fall out.
+Vitamin B and B-Complex Vitamins are important for maintaining healthy hair growth, thickness and shine.

-- Anti-Convulsants/Epileptic medications: Anticonvulsants, or anti-seizure medications, can also cause hair loss.
+3.)
+Anticonvulsants/Epileptic medications: Anticonvulsants, or anti-seizure medications, can also compromise hair health.
 Medications include trimethadione (Tridione) and valproic acid (Depakote).

-- Anti-depressants, anti-anxiety and mood disorder medications: Certain anti-depressant medications are known to cause telogen effluvium including:
+4.)
+Antidepressants, anti-anxiety and mood disorder medications: Certain antidepressant medications are known to cause telogen effluvium, such as:

 - Amitriptyline (Elavil, Endep)